-When we talk about animals on the show, we have to talk about the greatest veterinarian ever who appeared on our show in August 2007.
+When we talk about animals in this show, we have to talk about the greatest veterinarian ever who appeared on our show in August of 2007.

-SAGAL: Almost.
-It was Kevin Fitzgerald, who before becoming a large animal veterinarian and star of his own reality TV show, was actually a roadie for the Rolling Stones.
-I asked him how Keith Richards himself set him on his life's path.
+BILL KURTIS: Before he became a large animal vet and star of his own reality show, Kevin Fitzgerald was a roadie for The Rolling Stones.
+Peter asked how Keith Richards helped set him on his life's path.

 (SOUNDBITE OF ARCHIVED RECORDING)